35 Memoirs Everyone Should Read

 Literary giant Peter Matthiessen died in April 2014; he left behind a legacy of great works, both fiction and nonfiction.
 The Snow Leopard, published in 1978, is considered a modern classic.
 It recounts his 1972 journey deep into the heart of the Himalayas in search of the elusive Asian snow leopard—and also in search of himself.
 A brilliant mixture of nature writing, cultural journalism, and spiritual seeking, this is a book to read and reread.

 Still Points North: One Alaskan Childhood, One Grown-Up World, One Long Journey Home by Leigh Newman

 Newman’s exhilarating memoir moves through an unconventional Alaskan childhood to a lifetime of travel and, ultimately, to a true sense of home.
 Her quest for courage, connection, and life’s deepest adventures is not to be missed.
-Here are more books that will inspire you to travel the world.

 Full Body Burden: Growing Up in the Nuclear Shadow of Rocky Flats by Kristen Iversen

 Iversen was raised near a top-secret nuclear weapons plant in Colorado; she later worked there and became increasingly troubled by the safety risks and health hazards, especially as people in the area became ill at an alarming rate.
 Here, she entwines two narratives: one about environmental peril and the other about her own family’s toxic secrets.
 The result is a compelling, moving, and deeply thought-provoking book.

 Literary scholar Donoghue grew up Catholic in largely Protestant Northern Ireland.
 Warrenpoint is an extraordinary hybrid of personal reflection, theology, philosophy, and intellectual adventure.
 If that makes it seem forbidding, it shouldn’t.
 This short book has at its heart the love between a father and son.